mecid/mecid.github.io/_posts/2022-10-05-mastering-navigationstack-in-swiftui-navigationpath.md

 image: /public/navigation.png
 ---

 SwiftUI provides us with a brand new data-driven navigation API allowing us to map a value to a destination in the view hierarchy.
 This week I want to continue the story of the new navigation API in SwiftUI by covering another tool.
-We will learn how to use the *NavigationPath* type to build a navigation stack with multiple destinations.
+We will learn how to use the *NavigationPath* type to build a navigation stack with different destinations.

 > To learn about the basics of the new data-driven Navigation API in SwiftUI, look at my ["Mastering NavigationStack in SwiftUI.
 Navigator Pattern."](/2022/06/15/mastering-navigationstack-in-swiftui-navigator-pattern/) post.